protono/hello-algo/algos.md

 That is to say, we can adopt a row-by-row placement strategy: starting from the first row, place a queen in each row until the end of the last row.

-As shown in the followingh picture, it is the row-by-row placement process of the $4$ queens problem.
+As shown in the following picture, it is the row-by-row placement process of the $4$ queens problem.
 Due to the limitation of the frame, only one of the search branches in the first row is expanded in the following picture, and the solutions that do not satisfy the column constraints and diagonal constraints are all pruned.

 ![Fig. 逐行放置策略](./pictures/13.4.1.png)